swicken/GitFundamentals/README.txt

 Updating README with new information

 Test
-Sharing remotely is fun and easy
+Sharing remotely is fun and easy"Feature2"